-The MAC submitted comments requesting Administrator reverse the Board's decision with respect to the methodology for calculating Provider's VDA since it is not supported by statute or regulation.
+The MAC submitted comments requesting that the Administrator reverse the Board's decision with respect to the methodology for calculating Provider's VDA as it is not supported by statute or regulation.
 The MAC stated that the Administrator has repeatedly advised the Board regarding the proper methodology for performing a VDA calculation.
-The MAC asserted that it utilized the Administrator's methodology, which has been upheld by the Federal Court of Appeals for the Eighth Circuit; the only circuit court to address this issue.
-That Court's decision demonstrates that the Administrator's methodology has been weighed, measured and has been found statutorily appropriate.
-The Board's "fixed cost methodology", is not supported by any authoritative source, requires modifications to existing law to survive a statutory challenge, and those modifications are prospective only and not relevant to the fiscal year at hand.
+The MAC utilized the Administrator's methodology, which has been upheld by the Eighth Circuit; the only circuit court to address this issue, and by the D.C.
+District Court.
+Those Courts' decisions clearly demonstrate that the Administrator's methodology has been weighed, measured and been found statutorily appropriate.
+The Board's methodology requires modifications to existing law to survive a statutory challenge, and those modifications are prospective only and not relevant to the fiscal year at hand.